aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 >          IObserver<Conversion.Conversion> observer = null)
 > ```

-Converts synchronously a file (or files) specified by  specified by *source* parameter.
-This method is a synchronous mode of *ConvertAsync*.
-Returns Conversion.Conversion object with a list of conversion results.
+Converts synchronously a file (or files) specified by  *source* parameter.
+This method is a synchronous mode of the *ConvertAsync*.
+Returns the Conversion.Conversion object with a list of conversion results.